Virginia Boating Safety Education Requirement

 * Please note, a Personal Watercraft, PWC, more commonly known as a Ski-Doo® (Bombardier Recreational Products), Waverunner® (Yamaha Motor Corporation, USA), and JET SKI® (Kawasaki Motors Corp., USA), are defined as motorboats less than 16 feet in length that are powered by jet pumps, not propellers, where the persons stand, kneel, or sit on, rather than inside the boat.

-If you have taken a boating safety course, but have misplaced your course completion certificate, click here to find out about obtaining a replacement card.
+If you have taken a boating safety course, but have misplaced your course completion certificate, find out about obtaining a replacement card here.

 A person can also meet the education requirements by meeting one of the following requirements: